haoyuanli93/XRaySimulation/README.md

 # To-Do List

+The following feature has not been implemented

 1. Add automatic calculation of the electric susceptibility.
 2. Add the bragg angle automatically.
 3. Add Add Gaussian smoothing to the FWHM function.
+4. Add method to automatically calculate the chi values for different crystals.

+The following feature need to be improved

+1. The way to calculate the bragg angle in the MultiDevice.align_devices is not ideal.
+I would like to find a better way and a more analytical way to find this value.
+2.